I5UCC/MouseMeeter/README.md

 Loads a "default.xml" file on start and reset.
 Create one with the save feature of Voicemeeter and place it in the same folder.

-### *If you run the program as Admin it also automatically sets the affinity of "audiodg.exe" to only one core to fix the crackling noises that can occur in VoiceMeeter.*
+### *If you run the program as Admin it also automatically sets the affinity of "audiodg.exe" to only one core to fix the crackling noises that can occur in VoiceMeeter.
+Otherwise, elevation is not needed.*

 ## Macros: